 Yet, your heart might settle in Tarrytown, a lakeside area charmed by 1940s architecture.
 Or North Loop, a neighborhood filled with working-class men and women of the bohemian variety, living beneath a flight path of the old Austin Airport.
 While you can certainly pick your favorite, here are a few of our top picks of neighborhoods in Austin.

-There’s no denying it, Downtown is in.
+There’s no denying it, Downtown Austin is in.
 The city life features a new and eclectic music scene, 19th-century architectural landmarks, and modern museums.
 This is where you’ll feel Austin’s heartbeat, pulsing to the rhythm of Southern Blues.
 The traffic in this urban Austin neighborhood is heavy, the creatives are everywhere, and there’s always something to do.
-If you’re a city dweller used to the “fast lane,” Austin speeds with a grace unlike Los Angeles or New York City.
+If you’re a city dweller used to the “fast lane,” Austin speeds with a grace unlike Los Angeles and New York City.
 It’s fast, but the unique southern charm makes it feel a bit more wholesome.